yunethiri/Stocks-MultiAgent/README.md

   Contains the multi-agent system (FastAPI backend), which processes queries, performs sentiment and document analysis, and synthesizes final responses.

 - **Frontend Container:**
   Hosts the Streamlit application that serves as the user interface.
-The frontend communicates with the backend container via a configured URL.
+The frontend communicates with the backend container via Requests.

 - **Qdrant Database Container:**
   Runs the Qdrant vector database for storing and retrieving data needed by the sentiment analysis and RAG agents.